Garbaz/rpnfl/ideas.md

 問題: What else other than exceptions would we use this system for however?

-問題: This is in a way similar or the opposite of constructors, we keep track of where our value came from, but contrary to constructors, we can still access the contained value, and don't have to wrapped in the constructor.
+問題: This is in a way similar or the opposite of constructors, we keep track of where our value came from, but contrary to constructors, we can still access the contained value, and don't have it wrapped in the constructor.

 ## Traits/Classes